The Locker Key

 “OK, get your stuff together.
 We gotta split.
 Right now!”

 Jake is on his feet quickly.
-He runs upstairs and grabs his bag.
-He slips the MacBook into his shoulder bag.
-“Ready when you are, sir.” and he throws in a mock salute.
+He ran upstairs and grabbed his bag.
+He slipped the MacBook into his shoulder bag.
+“Ready when you are.”

-Jake heads out the back door.
-Mick moves quickly through the house filling up a small haversack with stuff.
-He moves quickly and efficiently.
+Jake headed out the back door.
+Mick moved quickly through the house filling up a small haversack with stuff.
+He moved quickly and efficiently.
 He’s done this before.
-He grabs Marlowe’s computer bag and leaves the house by the back door.
+He grabbed Marlowe’s computer bag and left the house by the back door.

-Mick’s Jeep pulls out of the driveway and heads up the street.
-Literally, seconds later, a black van turns onto his street.
-Mick turns into the alley, just a few seconds before they see him.
-The black van pulls up in front of Mick’s place.
-The Duprees jump out and converge on it like a pair of locusts.
-Mick’s car comes to a stop in front of the garage where Jake is hiding.
-He rolls down the window.
+Mick’s Jeep pulled out of the driveway and headed up the street.
+Literally seconds later, a black van turned onto his street.
+Mick had turned into the alley, just a few seconds before they would have see him.
+The black van pulled up in front of Mick’s place.
+The Duprees jumped out and converged on it like a pair of locusts.
+Mick’s car came to a stop in front of the garage where Jake was hiding.
+He rolled down the window.
 “Jake.” he shouts.

 “Is that you Mick?”